Demonstrandum/scruff/docs/faq.md

 If the `src` field is omitted, Ruff will default to using the "project root", along with a `"src"` subdirectory, as the first-party sources, to support both flat and nested project layouts.
-The "project root" is typically the directory containing your `pyproject.toml`, `ruff.toml`, or `.ruff.toml` file, unless a configuration file is provided on the command-line via the `--config` option, in which case, the current working directory is used as the project root.
+The "project root" is typically the directory containing your `pyproject.toml`, `scruff.toml`, or `.scruff.toml` file, unless a configuration file is provided on the command-line via the `--config` option, in which case, the current working directory is used as the project root.

 In this case, Ruff would check the `"src"` directory by default, but we can configure it as an